Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="references"></a>
 ## 10. References

-_\&lt;__List all references to external material used as background information or knowledge for the FSD.
-Examples may include a compliancy website, Stanford website, etc\&gt;_
+_List all references to external material used as background information or knowledge for the FSD.
+Examples may include a compliancy website, Stanford website, etc_

 <a name="openissues"></a>
 ## 11. Open Issues